 God damn it, now it won’t stop bugging me.
 Actually, I don’t even see how it’s closure.
 The diamond essentially had no emotional connection to Jack, other than the fact she was wearing it when he drew her “like one of his French girls” (btw, Winslet boob in 3D, that’s what I’m talkin’ about! [nudges arms, winks creepily]).
 When you boil down to it, the diamond is essentially a gift (albeit a *really* expensive gift) from an abusive asshole of an ex-boyfriend.
 Why it would bring her closure for Jack, or her experiences on Titanic, doesn’t really make sense to me.
 If anything, it’s confusing why she would even want to hold on to it at all, if it didn’t really mean anything to her.
 The diamond’s connection to Jack was rather thin.
 She wore it during the sketching because she wanted to write that snarky burn of a note to Billy Zane when she put it back in the safe.
 She used it to insult her ex-boyfriend, and then gave it back to him because she didn’t want it.

-She basically did the modern day equivalent of her boyfriend buying her a car, then meeting a new guy, fucking him in it, taking some cell phone pictures of them fucking in it, sending the old boyfriend those pictures, and then KEEPING the car for sentimental value of the NEW guy she’s fucking.
+She basically did the modern day equivalent of her boyfriend buying her a car, then meeting a new guy, banging him in it, taking some cell phone pictures of them banging in it, sending the old boyfriend those pictures, and then KEEPING the car for sentimental value of the NEW guy she’s banging.
 It doesn’t make sense.
 Unless she’s like a total bitch.

 Did she completely forget who gave her the diamond?
 Did she completely forget that the diamond represents the opulent lifestyle that she left because she hated it?
 Does she 100% associate it with her romance with Jack?
 Why?